 - Combination – Hybrid of the above 3.

-We strongly recommend that you have this discussion with your IT Support organisation as they will have the right knowledge to suggest and setup the right solution for you.
+We strongly recommend that you discuss this with your IT Support organisation as they will have the right knowledge to suggest and set up the right solution for you.

-Consider having some sort of backup log to understand what you have from when.
+Consider having some backup log to understand what you have from when.

 A full backup will back up everything.
 An incremental backup will only backup those files that have changed since the last full backup.
 Incremental backups will be much faster.